 Partnering with universities over the past few years to build up a network of more than 200 people who have helped to build up the company’s global intelligence picture through incident logging.
 These incidents are then processed, verified and analysed by experienced intelligence analysts who add the additional context businesses require to protect their people and assets more effectively.

 Its seven year target is to have 2,300 SME customers with a total loan book of £2.3bn.
-In terms of investor returns, the target money-on-money multiple for investors in this round is 20.63x.

 Based in Leeds, the business is led by an experienced and ambitious team with an impressive track record in SME and retail banking.
 They are committed to building a business focused bank which combines market leading personal service, best in class delivery and exceptional speed of funding.
 By streamlining the lending process, it will seek to serve business customers in a way which cannot be matched by traditional banks.